Two U.S. men charged with beheading plot to help Islamic State

 The men, Nicholas Rovinski, 24, of Rhode Island, and David Wright, 25, of Massachusetts, are accused of making plans with Wright's uncle, Usaamah Abdullah Rahim, to kill the organizer of a Mohammad cartoon exhibit in Texas in May, and later to target Massachusetts police, a U.S. Department of Justice statement said.

-Prosecutors said that in late May, Wright, Rovinski and Rahim "conspired to commit attacks and kill persons inside the United States, which they believed would support ISIL’s objectives," using an alternative acronym for the group.
+Prosecutors say that "beginning at a date unknown but no later than May 2015, Wright, Rovinski and Rahim conspired to commit attacks and kill persons inside the United States, which they believed would support ISIL’s objectives," using an alternative acronym for the group.

-Police shot Rahim, 26, dead last Tuesday when FBI agents and a Boston police officer approached him in a parking lot to question him.
+Police shot 26-year-old Rahim dead last Tuesday when FBI agents and a Boston police officer approached him in a parking lot to question him.
 Authorities said Rahim threatened the law enforcement officers with a knife.
+Wire taps of his phone calls had revealed Rahim was planning to behead police officers, law enforcement authorities said.

-Prosecutors said the three men initially wanted to behead New York resident Pamela Geller, who had organized the Texas event highlighting cartoons of the Prophet Mohammad, images that many Muslims consider blasphemous.
+Prosecutors said the three men initially wanted to behead New York resident Pamela Geller, who had organized an event in Texas highlighting cartoons of the Prophet Mohammad, images that many Muslims consider blasphemous.
 Two gunmen had attacked that event, and were shot dead by police.

 Prosecutors said Rahim later called Wright to say he had revised his plan and instead intended to attack "those boys in blue", by which he meant Massachusetts police officers.